This policy applies to all members of the school community:

-All activities, whether in school or off sight, will be guided by the school's Health and Safety policy
+All activities, whether in school or off site, will be guided by the school's Health and Safety policy

 Where necessary individual risk assessments will be put into place to ensure the safety of pupils and the integrity of the school ICT system.

 Pupils are systematically taught the following subject specific rules;

 - The way to sit at the computer

 - The need for vigilance when using the internet

 This policy should be read in conjunction with the Anti-bullying Policy, Behaviour Policy and Safeguarding and Child Protection Policy (including Prevent).

 Cyberbullying may be defined as ‘the use of electronic communication, particularly mobile phones and the internet, to bully a person, typically by sending messages of an intimidating or threatening nature.

 Cyber bullying can be received in many forms or threats such as: intimidation, harassment or ‘cyber-stalking’ (e.g. repeatedly sending unwanted texts or instant messages), sexting maliciousness/defamation, exclusion/peer rejection, impersonation, unauthorised publication of private information/images and ‘trolling’ (abusing the internet to provoke or offend others online).

 It can be an extension of face-to-face bullying, with technology providing the bully with another route to harass their target.